skytable/skytable/SECURITY.md

 ## Conditions

-1. You may **not** disclose the vulnerability before the team releases a hotfix
+1. You may **not** disclose anything before the team publicly discloses the vulnerability
 2. You agree that this is voluntary work

 ## Supported versions